MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 manager: "kvivek"
 robots: noindex,nofollow
 ---
-# Data Manager - should be moved to Data Manager once this section will be created
+# Data Manager
+Note (10/19): The first two paragraphs + image 2a should be moved to Data Manager once this section is created by Jim

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]